zhxmath/zhxmath.github.io/_pages/publications.md

 1. Bai, X. and **Zhang, H.**# (2025).
 An online updating approach for estimating and testing mediation effects with big data streams. *Statistics and Computing*, 35, 1-17.(The first author is a Master student under my supervision).

-1. **Zhang, H.**, Li, Y. and Wang, H. (2025).
-DsubCox:  A fast subsampling algorithm for Cox model with distributed and massive survival data. *International Journal of Biostatistics*, 21, 53-65.

 1.  **Zhang, H.** (2025).
 Efficient adjusted joint significance test and Sobel-type confidence interval for mediation effect. *Structural Equation Modeling*, 32, 93-104.

 1. **Zhang, H.**, Hong, X., Zheng, Y., Hou, L., Zheng, C., Wang, X. and Liu, L. (2024).
 High-dimensional quantile mediation analysis with application to a birth cohort study of mother-newborn pairs.  *Bioinformatics*, 40, 1-8.